3D Object Pose Estimation and Categorization

-Object detection, pose estimation and semantic segmentation are core research problems in the area of computer vision.
+Object detection, pose estimation and categorization are core research problems in computer vision.
 Even though these problems are solved almost trivially by humans, they have been surprisingly resistant to decades of research.
-We hope to tackle these fundamental problems using a new class of 3D object models called 3D wireframe models.
+In this project, we develop two major approaches to tackle these fundamental problems.
+The first approach uses a new class of 3D object models called 3D wireframe models, which are learned from images and then used for pose estimation.
+The second approach augments deep networks for object detection and classification to also perform 3D pose estimation.
+Applications of this research include autonomous navigation (detection and localization in 3D of vehicles and pedestrians for cars) and robotics (identifying and interacting with objects, locating obstacles and determining room layout for navigation).

 A wireframe model is a sparse collection of 3D points, edges and surface normals defined only at a few points on the boundaries of the 3D object.
 The model is designed such that, when projected onto the image, it resembles a 2D HOG template for the object, hence it can be easily matched to the image by performing fine-grained 3D pose estimation, which gives a 2D detection as a byproduct.
 In this project, we aim to design algorithms to (1) learn deformable wireframe models from 2D images and (2) use these models for holistic scene understanding (semantic segmentation with 3D pose and layout estimation).
 The proposed learning algorithm replaces the 3D reconstruction error with pose estimation score to create a new correspondence free non-rigid structure from motion algorithm.
 The project aims to design new top-down energy terms based on 3D wireframe models that combine semantic segmentation, 3D pose and layout in a CRF-based energy to solve these problems together in a principled manner.
 It also aims to derive optimization strategies to efficiently solve these problem formulations.